jadecobra/python_tdd_exercises/source/passing values.rst

         def text():
             return None
     ```
-    the terminal displays a [TypeError](./TypeError.rst) this time because when we called `telephone.Telephone.text('hello')` in the test we provided a positional argument as input with the value ``hello``, but the signature of the method we defined does not take in any arguments
+    the terminal displays a [TypeError](./TypeError.rst) this time because when we called `telephone.Telephone.text('hello')` in the test we provided a positional argument as input with the value ``hello``, but the signature of the :doc:`method <functions>` we defined does not take in any arguments
 - modify the definition for ``text`` to take in a value

 .. code-block:: python